 1. Creating – In creating, students create projects that involve video editing, storytelling, video casting, podcasting, and animating.
-Digital tools to allow students to create include: Story Kit, Comic Life, iMovie, and GoAnimate.com, SonicPics, Fotobabble, and Sock Puppet.
+Digital tools to allow students to create include: Story Kit, Comic Life, iMovie, Book Creator, and GoAnimate.com, SonicPics, Fotobabble, and Sock Puppet.
 (In addition to Felecia's list, Little Bird Tales and VoiceThread are great apps as well!)

 2. Evaluating – In evaluating students show their understanding of a topic or participate in evaluating a peers understanding of a topic.
 Digital tools to allow students to evaluate include: Google Docs, Poll Everywhere, Socrative, BrainPOP, and Today’s Meet.

 3. Analyzing – In analyzing students complete tasks that involves structuring, surveying, outlining, and organizing.
 Digital tools to allow students to analyze include: Google Forms, Corkboard.me, Poll Everywhere, SurveyMonkey.com, Study Blue, Keynote, and Stickyboard.
 (In addition to Felecia's list, Inspiration and Popplet are great apps as well!)